dreamcatcher-tech/network/Inbox/2024-11-21 1806 ventsoft process.md

 Need something better than diffs to represent what changed ?

 Some kind of severity score, or number of new topics added - a complexity shape that shows what it did.

+Need to trace back when a patch makes changes, so we know a note has been ingested.
+Then search for orphans that haven't be ingested anywhere ?